qial/earthbound/glitchless.md

 Talk to the sailor guy, then head over to the statue.
 Make sure you're as far up as you can be when you check the statue so you skip Monotoli's dialogue.

-To fight Mani-Mani:
-Have Ness throw a Super bomb while Jeff shoots a Big bottle rocket.
-If Mani-Mani is still alive after that, have Ness use Rockin while Jeff shoots a Big bottle rocket.
-That really should do it.
+** Mani Mani **
+- Ness: Super Bomb
+- Jeff: BBR
+- Rockin & BBR if still alive

-If Ness is paralyzed, have Jeff launch Big bottle rockets.
-If Jeff is paralyzed, have Ness use his secret herb on jeff and then use Rockin β.
+If Ness is paralyzed, just do BBR.
+If Jeff is paralyzed, use secret herb on Jeff then RockinB

 **Monkey Cave**

-If Ness was paralyzed, move the Pencil eraser into Jeff's inventory.

-Leave the cafe.
-Talk to the monkey who crashes into the nearby wall.

-Walk down to the bus stop and take a bus into Dusty Dunes.

-Go into the hole with the monkeys (dodge the mole on the way in).

-Give a Skip sandwich to the monkey on the right, then a Picnic lunch to the monkey on the left.
+Move Pencil Eraser to Jeff if Ness Paralyzed

+Talk to monkey, take bus to Dunes, go in Monkey Cave

+Skip Sandwich Right, Picnic Lunch Left

-Go in the left door and get the Pizza out of the chest.
-Go out the door you just came in.
+Go in left and get Pizza, then exit.

-Go in the right door and proceed to the next set of monkeys.
-Ignore the chests here.
+Go in right and ignore chests

-Give a Pizza to the right monkey and a Protein drink to the left monkey.

-Go in the right door.
-Pick up the Hamburger from the chest and continue into the next room.

-Give Jeff's Ruler to the monkey on the left and go in.
-Get the King banana from the monkey inside.

-Go back out to the last group of two monkeys, and this time, go in the left door.
-Ignore the chests you pass.
+Pizza Right, Protein Drink Left

+Go in right, get Hamburger chest, continue.

+Ruler left, go in and get King Banana, exit

+Backtrack to last set of monkeys

+Go in left, ignore chests, continue

-Give the King banana to the right monkey and the Hamburger to the left monkey.
+King Banana right, Hamburger left

-Go in the left door and get the Bag of Dragonite from the chest.
+Go in left and get Dragonite, exit

-Go back in the right door.
-Use the Pencil eraser.

-Talk to Talah Rama and the monkey.

-Get the Cup of Lifenoodles and Brain food lunch from the chests.
-Both should go into Ness's inventory.

-Walk out.
-Talk to the monkey on the left, then follow it down to the street and talk to it again (dodge the mole).

-Teleport into Fourside.

-**Clumsy Robot**
+Go in right, use eraser, talk to both monkey and tala rama.

+Get both chests before you leave to learn teleport

+Learn Teleport, teleport to fourside.

+## Monotoli Building

 Talk to Electra in front of the Monotoli Building.